aifimmunology/MOCHA/README.md

 - PDR_B = the probability of detecting a read for that region in group B
 - L1B_Avg= Avg lambda1 value across samples in group B

 to qualify whether that region is differential accessible or not.
-The probability of detection
+The probability of detecting a read (PDR) is a new metric we developed to qualify technical noise across samples.
+Briefly, for each group, it compares the most open sample (highest lambda1) to the smallest sample (smallest N), by randomly downsampling cells of the most open sample (smallest N) and seeing how often was biological signal detected in that subsample.

 # <a name="contact"></a> Contact